跳转至

 Framepool is a small 1D convolutional network that predicts the mean ribosome load (MRL) of a human 5’ untranslated region from sequence alone.
 It extends the fixed-length network of Sample et al., 2019 with a frame-aware pooling layer that reverses the sequence to anchor reading frames at the start codon, slices the convolutional feature map into the three reading frames, and applies global max and masked global average pooling per frame.
 The pooled representation is length-independent and is consumed by a small dense head followed by a per-sub-library scaling regression that recalibrates the prediction across the two training libraries (egfp_unmod_1 and random).
 Please refer to the Training Details section for more information on the training process.

-The released combined_residual checkpoint is recommended by the upstream authors for variant effect scoring; it is the checkpoint exposed by the official Kipoi Framepool entry.
+The released combined_residual model is recommended by the upstream authors for variant effect scoring.

 Model Specification